Dale Petroskey

-Dale A. Petroskey (born August 17, 1955) is the current President and CEO of the Dallas Regional Chamber.
-He is the former Executive Vice President of Marketing for the Texas Rangers baseball club, a former executive of the National Baseball Hall of Fame and Museum and the National Geographic Society, and a former political appointee in the administration of United States President Ronald Reagan.
+Dale A. Petroskey (born August 17, 1955) is the current president and CEO of the Dallas Regional Chamber.
+He is the former executive vice president of marketing for the Texas Rangers, a former executive of the National Baseball Hall of Fame and Museum and the National Geographic Society, and a former assistant press secretary of U.S. president Ronald Reagan.